-In my work with clients as a professional coach and trainer, I have rarely come up against someone who doesn’t think coaching can have a positive impact on a person and company.
-What I do see more often, are people who are frustrated that their coaching is not having the results they think it should.
+In my work with clients as a professional coach and trainer, I’ve rarely come up against someone who doesn’t think coaching can have a positive impact on a person and company.
+More often than not, I see people who are frustrated that their coaching efforts aren’t producing the results that they think it should.

-They want to get more from their staff, but they don’t know where to start when it comes to coaching in a constructive manner, nor the best steps to successful coaching.
-They make assumptions about what coaching is and how to apply it, making up their own approach as they go along.
-What is needed is a core foundation that they can build from.
+Many of us want to get more from our staff, but we don’t know where to start when it comes to coaching in a constructive manner, nor the best steps to successful coaching.
+It’s easy to make assumptions about what coaching is and how to apply it, making things up along the way.
+But at the end of the day, what’s needed is a solid foundation that allows for growth.

-Coaching is a way to create positive change and it includes providing feedback, asking open ended questions, and with providing direction and encouragement.
+The process of coaching is an amazing way to create positive change.
+It includes providing feedback, asking open ended questions, and providing direction and encouragement.
 That’s all very easy to say, but it can be a challenge to implement amongst the many other imperatives of a manager’s job.

-Having completed education and training in the field of coaching myself, along with years of experience in coaching individuals, I have found coaching to be a very empowering approach and am a firm believer (from first-hand experience) that when managers apply a coaching approach to their management style, employee performance improves.
-I’ve seen a number of tools and structures to help managers and one of my favorites for creating a foundation for coaching is this simple format:
+Having completed education and training in the field of coaching myself, along with years of experience in coaching individuals, I have found coaching to be a very empowering approach.
+I’m a firm believer (from first-hand experience) that when managers apply a coaching approach to their management style, employee performance starts to improve.
+I’ve seen a number of tools to help managers, and one of my favorites for creating a strong foundation is this simple four-step coaching process:

-This simple, four-step process can work whether you are coaching on a specific skill, mentoring someone through a big project or working to generally create greater self-awareness.
+This simple, four-step process for coaching can work whether you’re focusing on a specific skill, mentoring someone through a big project, or working to improve an employee’s self-awareness.

-Managers can support this process by asking probing, open-ended questions that will trigger greater awareness for the employee at regular touch points throughout the process.
+Managers can support this process by asking probing, open-ended questions that will trigger greater awareness for the employee at regular touchpoints throughout the process.
 As a coach, your role is about supporting them in taking action for change.
-It is about assisting them in building self-awareness, especially about their strengths, values, and purpose, improving performance, and advancing.
+It’s about assisting them in building self-awareness, especially about their strengths, values, and purpose, improving performance, and advancing.

 Your Coaching Toolbox

-Coaching is also about building for yourself, as the coach, a tool kit for raising awareness and empowering your employees.
+Coaching is also about building for yourself, as the coach, a toolkit for raising self-awareness and empowering your employees.
 In future posts, I’ll explore some of the powerful tools I have used that will help you be a more effective coach, including:

 - Acknowledging and championing your employees